 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-American households most often have a car, and regularly they have two or three.
-But households in the Wayne State neighborhood buck this trend.
-26.1% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Wayne State neighborhood have a highly unusual car ownership.
+24.8% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 96.3% of U.S. neighborhoods.

-Did you know that the Wayne State neighborhood has more Iranian and Polish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Wayne State neighborhood has more Lebanese and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 0.9% of this neighborhood's residents have Iranian ancestry and 10.5% have Polish ancestry.
+In fact, 2.3% of this neighborhood's residents have Lebanese ancestry and 4.0% have Arab ancestry.

 Wayne State is also pretty special linguistically.
 Significantly, 14.2% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 99.2% of the neighborhoods in America.